Types of Simulations

-The FLAMES® simulation framework is at the heart of all the simulations available from Ternion.
-FLAMES-based simulations can model any type of system in any physical domain (land, sea, air, and space) at almost any level of fidelity and resolution imaginable.
-Ternion’s simulations can also support nearly any simulation requirement, and, often, a single simulation can satisfy many different requirements simultaneously.
+FLAMES®-based simulations can model any type of system in any physical domain (land, sea, air, and space) at almost any level of fidelity and resolution imaginable.
+They can also support nearly any simulation requirement, and, often, a single simulation can satisfy many different requirements simultaneously.

 Systems and Engineering Analysis

-FLAMES’ ability to support models of almost any type of system allows Ternion’s simulations to be tailored quickly and inexpensively for most performance and effectiveness analysis tasks.
+FLAMES’ ability to support models of almost any type of system allows Ternion’s custom simulations to be tailored quickly and inexpensively for most performance and effectiveness analysis tasks.
 FLAMES-based simulations can support high-resolution, sub-millisecond, time-step simulation; highly aggregated, multi-day analysis; multi-variable parametric trade studies; and multiple-run, Monte Carlo-type analysis.
 The ease with which large scenarios can be developed, managed, executed, analyzed, and visualized in 2D and 3D greatly simplifies the analyst’s job and greatly reduces the time required to complete a task.

 Test and Evaluation

-There are many parts of the test and evaluation process that can benefit from the features and capabilities of Ternion’s simulations.
-Complete test scenarios can be simulated in advance to give planners and decision makers greater insight into the test.
-The ability of Ternion’s simulations to support direct interfaces with real-world systems (including military C4I, surveillance, and weapon systems) allows those systems to be rigorously tested in a controlled and repeatable manner.
+There are many parts of the test and evaluation process that can benefit from the features and capabilities of Ternion’s custom simulations.
+Complete test scenarios can be simulated in advance to give planners and decision-makers greater insight into the test.
+The ability of Ternion’s custom simulations to support direct interfaces with real-world systems (including military C4I, surveillance, and weapon systems) allows those systems to be rigorously tested in a controlled and repeatable manner.
 Our simulations can also be integrated with live test range systems to augment the capabilities of the range.